lhdatalab/lhdatalab.github.io/_posts/2020-06-01-AirBnB-predict-days-first-booking.md

 button_text: 'View on Github'
 lead_text: 'Estimate opportunity for AirBnB to increase US revenue during (post) downward economic trend (first 6 months of 2020).
 On average new users take 3 weeks (US) and 1 month (Global) before making a booking.
 As a result AirBnB can increase revenue by $1 billion (from $3.8B) by increasing customer conversion rates from 50% to 65% (US only).
-See Readme.md for a more complete summary.'
+See Readme.md (at the GitHub link below) for a more complete summary.'
 ---